glouw/rr/README.md

 Two maps can be merged with the `+` operator.

 Maps can be sliced like queues.
-Like a queue slice, The last element of a map slice is not included.
+Like a queue slice, the last element of a map slice is not included.

 ```